abhi9rocks/abhi9rocks/README.md

 2. Custom Object Detection by Masked RCNN using CUDA and cuDNN.
 3. Traffic Control System & Helmet, Number Plate Recognition System
 4. Multi-Position Estimation Using Mediapipe and posenet in python.
+5. Custom Object Detection using TFJS deployed on web

 <details>